dekart/igra/README.md

 To install Rails please check this page: http://rubyonrails.org/download

+After installing both Ruby and Rails you should be able to run this application.
+To do this please open console, go to application folder, and enter this command:

+    rails server

+It should launch the application and make it possible to open it at http://localhost:3000/

 Setup
 -----

+To be able to use all the feature of this application skeleton you should enter some additional information.

-Enter your app name and description in config/locales/en.yml
+* Enter your app name and description in config/locales/en.yml

-To enable Facebook sharing register your application at http://developers.facebook.com/apps and enter your app ID in config/settings.yml
+* To enable Facebook sharing register your application at http://developers.facebook.com/apps and enter your app ID in config/settings.yml

-To enable Twitter sharing enter your login in config/settings.yml
+* To enable Twitter sharing enter your login in config/settings.yml

-To enable Google Analytics tracking enter your property ID in config/settings.yml
+* To enable Google Analytics tracking enter your property ID in config/settings.yml